27 Notable alumni of

 -

-Richard Harvey Cain was an American minister, abolitionist, and United States Representative from South Carolina from 1873 to 1875 and 1877 to 1879.
+Richard Harvey Cain was an American minister, bishop, abolitionist and politician.
 After the American Civil War, he was appointed by Bishop Daniel Payne as a missionary of the African Methodist Episcopal Church in South Carolina.
+Cain served as a United States representative from South Carolina from 1873 to 1875 and 1877 to 1879.
 He also was one of the founders of Lincolnville, South Carolina.

 -